ideateknoloji/FPDetect/README.md

 # FPDetect
-Windows and Linux Based Applications of Filtering SNPs using Genomic Features and Quality Metrics
+Windows and Linux Based Applications of Filtering SNVs using Genomic Features and Quality Metrics